KlaBier/mm-github-pages-starter/_posts/2021-06-10-Azure-MeetupBonn.md

 All my demos run perfect and stable in the session.

-Murphy, my friend, thanks for that 😀
+Murphy, thanks for that 😀

 I have enjoyed the evening and being a speaker at the [Meetup in Bonn](https://www.meetup.com/de-DE/Azure-Bonn-Meetup/events/277714201/.)

-Please find my slide linked here: [Session slides](/MySlides/Meetup_10.06.2021.pdf)
+Please find my slides here: [Session slides](/MySlides/Meetup_10.06.2021.pdf)